Product Design Work

 “I’m a functionalist troubled by aesthetics"

-Try not to get "too close to the metal"
+Don’t get "too close to the metal"